steviemj17/wats-3020-hello-cowsay/README.md

 # WATS 3020: Cowsay Hello World

 JavaScript was created to be run in the browser, but in 2009, the JavaScript engine in Chrome was extracted and used to create a command line program that can execute JavaScript and is known as `node.js`.
-An software registry named **npm** was created to hold and manage dependencies.
+A software registry named **npm** was created to hold and manage dependencies.
 When you install `node`, you also get `npm` which is a program used to manage downloading code from [npmjs.org](npmjs.org).

-In this assignment you'll get experience hooking up node modules to a node script and hooking up a JavaScript file to an html file.
+In this assignment you'll get experience hooking up **node** modules to a JavaScript file and hooking up a JavaScript file to an HTML file.

 We like to do a **Hello World** project when we're learning a new language.
 Being able to say "hello world" means that you are able to give your program some I/O capabilities, that is your program can "talk".
-In this exercise you'll see JavaScript "talk" in two very different ways: 1) through a command line interface with node and 2) through a web/gui interface via an HTML file.
+In this exercise you'll see JavaScript "talk" in two very different ways: 1) through a command line interface with **node** and 2) through a web/gui interface via an HTML file.

 ## Learn JavaScript in the Browser or With Node?
 JavaScript is the only language that runs in the browser.
-The benefit of learning to run JavaScript using **node** it that you can run code it in a way that more approximates how you would run code with other scripting languages like Python.
-With node, we don't need to setup the constructs of HTML or run a server to execute JavaScript.
+The benefit of learning to run JavaScript using **node** it that you can run code in a way that more approximates how you would run code with other scripting languages like Python.
+With **node**, we don't need to setup the constructs of HTML or run a server to execute JavaScript.

 ## Installing node and npm
 See these instructions for installing node before you begin: [Node install](./install_node.md).
+ When you install **node**, you get it's package manager **npm** (Node Package Manager) along with it.
+Node packages are chunks of JavaScript made available through **modules** that get downloaded from [npmjs.org](https://npmjs.org).
+When you study JavaScript Frameworks, you'll work more intensively with **npm** modules.
+In this assignment we introduce these resources as we'll be using **node** to learn to program JavaScript in several tutorial assignments.

-Once node and npm are installed run `npm install` from the command line to import the necessary libraries to access the  **cowsay** library from the code that node will execute.
+Once **node** and **npm** are installed, you can run `npm install` from the command line in the root of this project to import the necessary libraries to access the  **cowsay** library from the code that **node** will execute.

 ## Project Resources